Tuuleh/masters-battery/README.md

 </code>
 </pre>

 <p>This is a node.js application, so you will need to set up node.js and its package manager on your computer.
-Once you have those set up, you install the depencies by going to the root directory and typing npm install.
+Once you have those set up, you install the depencies by going to the root directory and typing <code>npm install</code> into your terminal.
 The package manager will automatically install the dependencies described in the package.json:</p>
 <pre>
 <code>
 ...